XRPLF/xrpl-dev-portal/content/tutorials/quickstart/transfer-nftokens.md

 4. Optionally, enter a number of days until **Expiration**.
 5. Click **Create Sell Offer**.

-The important piece of information in the response is the Token Offer Index, labeled as _nft_offer_index,_ which is used to accept the sell offer.
+The important piece of information in the response is the NFToken Offer Index, labeled as `nft_offer_index`, which you use to accept the sell offer.